Click each question to show or hide.

 11. What kind of assistance does the university provide for students with disabilities?

 The university offers support services for students with a variety of disabilities.
-A wide range of services can be obtained including, but not limited to, extended time testing, interpreters, note-taker services, scribes, reader services (e.g., books on tape, electronic text), registration assistance, and adaptive technology services.
+A wide range of services can be obtained including, but not limited to, extended testing time, interpreters, note-taker services, scribes, reader services (e.g., books on tape, electronic text), registration assistance, and adaptive technology services.

 The Office of Disability Support Services also assists students with issues and situations related to advocacy, accessibility, on-campus housing, leadership development, and advising.
 For more information contact the Office of Disability Support Services.